mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

 Since both WebSockets and Long-polling run on top of TCP/IP, they're both affected.

-The default heartbeat interval is 5 minutes.
-That effectively mean that, in the worst case, Vaadin can only learn after *5 minutes* that the connection is down, and can deploy the counter-measures of resyncing state fully from the server-side.

-Moreover, during the 5 minute window, the server has no way of knowing that the connection is broken; any reply sent from the server to the client is lost silently.
+When the connection is broken, the server has no way of knowing that the connection is broken; any UIDL sent from the server to the client is lost silently.
 This is the major reason for UI freezings as we will describe below.

+> Note: the client always uses a new connection when contacting server, both with
+> XHR/WebSockets and with Long-Polling, therefore requests from the client are
+> not affected by broken TCP pipes.

 ### Heartbeats/KeepAlive

-In order to keep the connection alive and detect faulty connection state, heartbeats are sent.
+In order to keep the connection alive, heartbeats are sent.

 The client only sends the heartbeats to the server, the server never sends heartbeats to the client.
 Therefore, the client has no way of learning from the heartbeats alone